About the Database

 International IDEA would like to thank all those who have participated in the Political Finance Database project for their hard work making the database the world’s primary resource on political party and candidate finance regulations, providing expertise and pulling together all the resources making it comprehensive.

-For the 2020 Political Finance Database update, the co-ordination and finalisation of the database was led by Yukihiko Hamada, Senior Programme Officer, International IDEA.
-With valuable inputs from IDEA’s regional programmes, the data cleaning, follow-up research, and administrative tasks were carried out by members of IDEA’s Political Participation and Representation team; Maria Santillana, Summer Isaacson, Silvia López Prieto and Jenefrieda Isberg.
+For the 2022 Political Finance Database update, the co-ordination and finalisation of the database was led by Khushbu Agrawal, Programme Officer, with guidance from Yukihiko Hamada, Programme Manager.
+With valuable inputs from IDEA’s regional programmes, the data cleaning, follow-up research, and administrative tasks were carried out by members of IDEA’s Electoral Processes Team; Thomas Bolding, Ida Hedenskog, Tendai Chinamora-Jönsson, and Jenefrieda Isberg.

 Special thanks go to the following institutions and experts who conducted thorough data collection and review for the database: